List of AFC Ajax affiliated clubs: Almere City

-Almere City FC are a club from Almere, Flevoland, situated only 21,9 miles (35,2 km) away from Amsterdam, and playing in the Dutch Eerste Divisie, the 2nd tier of professional football in the Netherlands.
+Almere City FC are a club from Almere, Flevoland, situated only 21.9 miles (35.2 km) away from Amsterdam, and playing in the Dutch Eredivisie, the 1st tier of professional football in the Netherlands.
 The partnership between the two clubs began on 1 July 2005, with their first contractual agreement lasting until 30 June 2010, bringing with it an intense collaborative effort between the two sides.
 The close geographical proximity of the two clubs, allows for young Ajax players to be loaned out to Almere without having to travel to far from their homes.
 Their partnership focuses on the youth teams, and exchanging emerging players from both sides, as well as sharing mutual coaching seminars and exchanging coaching methods.
 Several of the emerging players of Jong Ajax who require more playing time at a higher competition level than the youth leagues, are subsequently loaned to Almere City FC where they can play in the Dutch Eerste Divisie instead, in order to gain valuable playing experience.
 On 11 May 2010 a contract extension was agreed upon between the two clubs, extending their partnership until the summer of 2015.

 On 11 October 2012, former Ajax player, Jong Ajax trainer, and then manager of Ajax U-19 Fred Grim was announced as the newly appointed manager of Almere City further strengthening the relationship between the two clubs.